Russia's war on Ukraine latest: Russia launches missile strikes | Law-Order

 Russian warplanes carried out new missile strikes on Ukraine during the morning rush hour on Thursday, hours after an overnight drone attack.
 WEAPONRY

-* The United States and Germany have announced plans to arm Ukraine with modern battle tanks in its fight against Russia, which denounced the decisions as an "extremely dangerous" step. * The key to providing tanks was speed and sufficient numbers, President Zelenskiy said.
-He's also spoken to NATO and called for supplies of long-range missiles and aircraft to add to the commitment of tanks by the United States and Germany.
+* The United States and Germany have announced plans to arm Ukraine with modern battle tanks in its fight against Russia, which denounced the decisions as an "extremely dangerous" step. * The key to providing tanks was speed and sufficient numbers, President Zelenskiy said on Wednesday.

+* German Defence Minister Boris Pistorius said he would kick off talks with the defence industry as early as next week to speed up arms procurement and ramp up ammunitions supplies. * Germany's decision paves the way for other countries such as Poland, Spain, Finland, the Netherlands and Norway to supply some of their Leopard tanks to Ukraine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)